-After JMS interventions at the Women & Child department and at Zilla Panchayat Raichur, the construction of the first Anganwadi center has been initiated.
-The center was running before in a rented tin shed.
+After JMS interventions at the Women & Child department and at Zilla Panchayat Raichur, the construction of the village heath nutrition day and Poshan Abhiyan programs are been regularized in Anganwadi center in Gonwara Village.

 The 1st phase extends through the formative years of JMS, viz.
 1999-2005.
 This is the mobilisation phase of JMS.
 During this time, the interventions in the right to food and nutrition was linked to the right to work and livelihood.
 ‘Kooligaagi kaalu’ [food for work] was a scheme that the government of Karnataka periodically roll out when there was a declaration of drought.
 Even to get that adequately, people to put up strong demand.
 As there were frequent droughts in the drough prone areas of Raichur, food and work issues, were raised hand in hand.